shuoli84/PButton/README.md

 PButton
 =======

+The project is dead, flat style eliminate the needs of the lib.

 Button which able to have different visual effects for different state, inner shadow, outer shadow, gradient etc.

 ```